triadtitans/seminar_rigid_body_methods/livensprinciple.md

 $$

 This manifold is of course $SE(3)$.
-Now that we have a representation of the postion of a body (or a whole system of bodies), the next step is to investigate how velocities should be treated.
+Now that we have a representation of the position of a body (or a whole system of bodies), the next step is to investigate how velocities should be treated.
 Given a path $q : \mathbb{R} \to \mathcal{Q}$ the velocity is the time derivative of the position $ v = \dot{q} $.
 This means that at every point in time $t$